gutucristian/gutucristian.github.io/_posts/2020-06-17-Amazon-Web-Services-(AWS).md

 **Important distinction:** Users is for physical people and Roles are for machines

-- IAM had a global view.
+- IAM has a global view.
 In other words, when you create a User, Group, or Role in your AWS account it will be accross all regions
 - Permissions are governed by Policies (JSON)
 - MFA (Multi Factor Authentication) can be setup
 - IAM has predefined "managed policies" (these are common policies that Amazon has already put together so we don't have to re-write them)